-- 1. Provide guidelines and information to the Manager/Shop Supervisors when they or their employees are confronted with potential exposures to histoplasmosis. - 2.
-Evaluate any questionable situation regarding bird or bat droppings and will provide direction to the Manager/Shop Supervisor.
+- 1. Will provided guidelines and information to the Manager/Shop Supervisors when they or their employees are confronted with potential exposures to histoplasmosis. - 2.
+The Safety Coordinator will evaluate any questionable situation and will provide direction to the Manager/Shop Supervisor.